gerbenjacobs/svc/README.md

 copy of app.User but without the Password field).
 Just make sure that the service and storage methods do the transformation back and forth.

-Separation of concern and an explicit clearness is what this structure gives you.
+Separation of concern and an explicit clarity is what this structure gives you.

 _Throughout the code I've written comments prefixed with `Rationale:` to explain a bit about the code._

-## Running
+## Running this example

 - Copy the config.yml.example to config.yml
     - `cp config.yml.example config.yml`